pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/qPCR/Gene-expression-assay-setup.md

   **EXAMPLE:** *Let’s say in your first experiment you determined the optimal annealing temperature to be Ta=55 degrees, because out all the different annealing temperatures, the reaction at 55 degrees produced the sigmoidal curve that has the lowest Cq value (=18).
 Therefore, you should make serial dilutions of your pan-sample at 1:4 ratios of sample:sample+water.*

 In addition to running the serial dilutions of your pooled sample, make sure to include the necessary controls and replicates (at least 2 or 3 technical replicates) in the experiment.
 At the very least an NTC should be run in parallel with all your experiments.
-Since qPCR and digital PCR share a lot of similar control types, i recommended checking out the section on [Control sample types in ddPCR](/Mds/PCR-method-library/Basics/Control-sample-types-in-ddPCR.html) and picking the most relevant controls for your experiments.
+Since qPCR and digital PCR share a lot of similar control types, i recommended checking out the section on [Control Sample Types in ddPCR](/Mds/PCR-method-library/Basics/Control-sample-types-in-ddPCR.html) and picking the most relevant controls for your experiments.

 After having run the second experiment comes the most critical part in the primer validation step - the determination of the reaction efficiency.
 Typically, your qPCR software plots the standard curves and provides the most important measurements (such as r-squared value, a.k.a. linearity, slope, and efficiency) for you.
 Your end-goal for this experiment to obtain the reaction efficiency somewhere between 90%-110%.
 Reaction efficiencies below 90% indicate sub-optimal amplification and likely mean you have to redesign your primers, whereas efficiencies above 110% point to some sort of polymerase inhibition (and thus improved amplification at higher dilutions), which should be addressed by reviewing the sample preparation process and eliminating the source of potential inhibitors.